sadomine/py_intro_class/README.md

   The episodes in this course are derived from work that is Copyrighted © by Software Carpentry.
 Additional information can be found at: http://software-carpentry.org/.
 The Creative Commons license which governs this work is located at: https://creativecommons.org/licenses/by/4.0/.
-The original Software Carpentry episodes have been modified and/or extended to meet the specific learning goals of this class.
-The original Carpentry lesson can be found at this [location](http://swcarpentry.github.io/python-novice-gapminder/)
+The original [Software Carpentry episodes](http://swcarpentry.github.io/python-novice-gapminder/) have been modified and/or extended to meet the specific learning goals of this class.

  ## Notes
 - All .html files are rendered using [raw githack](https://raw.githack.com) because htmlpreview.github stopped working properly.